The Forests

 You can live your entire life inside a forest and never realize it has borders.

 Leaving doesn’t always feel like freedom.
 Sometimes it feels like loss.
-Sometimes it feels like losing God — even when you’re learning to see Him more clearly.
+Sometimes it feels like losing God — even when you’re learning to witness the false gospel more truthfully.

 Take your time.
 No forest is left in a single step.